Dan0sz/host-analytics-locally/readme.txt

 I have set it to daily, because Google updates the script very often.
 Also, the daily interval is the longest interval that wp_cron() allows, as far as I know.

+= The ga-local.js-file remains empty!
+What should I do? =

+Make sure you are running the latest version, as I added some compatibility fixes along the way.
+If this doesn't resolve your issue, then your wp-cron isn't working properly.
+This is a server related issue.
+You can add the 'includes/update_local_ga.php'-file to [your crontab](http://crontab-generator.org/ "Click here to create a crontab line using Crontab Generator").

 = Can I buy you a beer? =

 Yes, please!
 [Click here to buy me a beer](http://dev.daanvandenbergh.com/donate/ "Let's do shots!")!